-Located in the historic Arsenal Building, a National Historic Landmark and one of Little Rock’s oldest surviving structures.
-Built in 1840 to protect a frontier state from attack by Native Americans, it witnessed pivotal exchanges between Federal and Confederate forces during the Civil War, and later became the birthplace of General Douglas MacArthur.
-Through exhibits and programming, the museum ensures that “old soldier never die.”
-Instead, their sacrifice and service are preserved for future generations.
+Built in 1840 to protect a frontier state from attack by Native Americans, this former arsenal building witnessed pivotal exchanges between Union and Confederate forces during the Civil War.
+It later became the birthplace of General Douglas MacArthur.
+Through exhibits and programming, the museum ensures that, “Old soldiers never die.”

 MacArthur Museum of Arkansas Military History